Thuylt185411/English/Cam12/Test2/Part1.md

 **Cambridge Meaning:** Very much or very greatly.
 **Sentence:** The new farming techniques have hugely improved crop yields in this area.
 **Conversation:**
-A – How has the new farming technology affected production?
+A – How has the new farming technology affected production
 B – It has hugely increased our yields and profits.

 ---